gdarko/digital-license-manager/readme.txt

 * <a href="https://docs.codeverve.com/digital-license-manager/handbook/software/manage-releases/" target="_blank" rel="noopener">Software release management</a>.
 Downloadable software can be distributed as a releases.
 For each version you create a release in the Software editor.
 * Software <a href="https://docs.codeverve.com/digital-license-manager/rest-api/software/single/" target="_blank">details REST Endpoint</a> to get information about specific software.
 This is useful if you want to perform update check from your premium software.
 * Software <a href="https://docs.codeverve.com/digital-license-manager/rest-api/software/download/" target="_blank">download REST Endpoint</a> to download the latest release for specific software.
 This is useful if you want to provide updates for your software.
-* Separate <a href="https://docs.codeverve.com/digital-license-manager/handbook/woocommerce/my-account/single-license/" target="_blank" rel="noopener">License page in My Account</a> that shows list of historical License Activations and Releases along with extended information about the License.
 * Separate Battle-tested and well-documented WordPress package to create License Activation form and provide updates through your Digital License Manager Software API.
 Start your WordPress theme/plugin shop today!
 * Ready to use <a href="https://docs.codeverve.com/digital-license-manager/wordpress-theme-plugin-updates/" target="_blank" rel="noopener">theme/plugin updater</a> library with integration guide.
 Useful if you want to integrate license activations to your plugins/themes.
 * Additional <a href="https://docs.codeverve.com/digital-license-manager/handbook/configuration/#WooCommerce" target="_blank" rel="noopener">Options</a> to enable or disable features like the "Licenses" access in My Account.